MFlisar/DragSelectRecyclerView/README.md

 	```
 	// if one item is long pressed, we start the drag selection like following:
-	// we pass in the position of the first selected item
+	// we just call this function and pass in the position of the first selected item
 	mDragSelectTouchListener.setStartSelectPosition(position);
 	```